Dr Nick Kirsop-Taylor

 Building on my pre-academic professional experiences I have a particular interest in working closely with environmental public agencies and public sector workers and have well developed links with numerous European environmental agencies.
 I am an active member of the international Public Policy and Administration academic community.
 I have previously convened undergraduate modules in environmental politics and public administration, with a special focus on student employability and active learning pedagogies.

 - Centre for Rural Policy Research

 - College of Social Sciences and International Studies

 - Department of Politics

 I have a problem-orientated and interdisciplinary research agenda that builds upon and reflects my professional experiences and academic interests.
-This agenda is currently engaged across three broad themes: 1) the changing nature of environmental governance, policy, and the state; 2) public administration-orientated research into environment-facing bureaucrats and public agencies; and 3) the contemporary environmental voluntary sector: its role, governance contributions, and changing dyanmics.
-I have previously secured research funding from the EPSRC and through an ESRC Centre, and have near future research projects (in creation) targetting EPSRC and ESRC funding.
+This agenda is currently engaged across three broad themes: 1) the changing nature of environmental governance, policy, and the state; 2) public administration-orientated research into environment-facing bureaucrats and public agencies; and 3) the contemporary environmental voluntary sector: its role, governance contributions, and changing dynamics.
+I have previously secured research funding from the EPSRC and through an ESRC Large Centre and have near future research projects (in creation) targeting EPSRC and ESRC funding.